ZurichNLP/simplewiki-data-acquisition/transformers/README.md

 bash backtranslation/prepare_data.sh
 ```

-This prepares the monolingual data in the exact same way as for the baseline model.
+This prepares the parallel data in the exact same way as for the baseline model.
 Additionally, the monolingual data is tokenized, BPE is applied and duplicate lines are removed.
 It is being split in chunks of size 100'000 which are binarized individually.

 ### Training a Reverse Model for Back-Translation